sureshrasa/cleandatacw/CodeBook.md

 The orignal data has been processed and cleaned in the following manner:
   1. All integer activity labels have been replaced with their corresponding name equivalent
-  2. All column names have been obtained by replacing all special and CSV non friendly characters in the feature names (e.g., "tBodyAcc-mean()-X" has been renamed as "tBodyAcc_mean_X")
+  2. All column names have been obtained by replacing all non human friendly characters in the feature names (e.g., "tBodyAcc-mean()-X" has been renamed as "tBodyAcc_mean_X")
   3. The data from the original test and training have been merged into a single data set
   4. Only columns relating to mean and standard deviation calculations are included